Overview – Cambodia Photography Tour

 - All expenses of personal nature such as laundry, telephone calls, etc

-Accomplished travel and landscape photographer Arun Bhat’s works have been used by publications across the world, all the way from Japan to USA.
+Accomplished, multiple award winning travel photographer Arun Bhat’s works have been used by publications across the world.
 He is a professional photographer who has travelled extensively, creating some of the finest imagery of landscapes and cultural diversity.

 Arun has explored Cambodia with photography in focus and understands well about the locations and activities that yield well for photography.
 His extensive knowledge in photographing landscapes, people, cultures helps in maximizing the photography opportunities along the way.